Neighborhood disorders: Noises created by abnormal behavior

 • Letters exchanged with the author of the noise

-• Testimony, Petition
+• Testimony, petitions

 • Medical certificate if your health has deteriorated due to these nuisances.